KadamKaustubh147/git_github_gdg_x_iota/README.md

 ```

 Git untracks the file and also removes it from the git repository/directory.

+## **What is the need of staging area(git add)?**
+The staging area lets you choose exactly which changes are included in the next commit.
+It gives control to decide exactly what goes into that commit (checkpoint).

 ## **How to Write Good Commit Messages**